Karen Reid-Sidhu – Co Chair

 Jane has a Master’s Degree in Political Science from Simon Fraser University.
 Jane received the Order of BC in 2015 for her community leadership.

-Greater Vancouver Association for the Deaf
+Greater Vancouver Association of the Deaf

 SFU, School of Criminology